 What is glaucoma?

 Many people who have glaucoma are not aware they have the disease.
 By the time they notice loss of vision, the eye damage is severe.

 Rarely, an individual will have an acute (sudden or short-term) attack of glaucoma.
 In these cases, the eye becomes red and extremely painful.
-Nausea, vomiting and blurred vision may also occur.
+Nausea, vomiting, and blurred vision may also occur.
 This is an eye emergency.
 Call your eye care professional right away if you experience these symptoms.

 Normally, fluid in your eye nourishes the eye and keeps it healthy.
 After the fluid circulates through the eye, it empties through a drain in the front of your eye.
 In people who have glaucoma, the fluid doesn’t drain properly.
 Instead, it builds up and causes increased pressure in the eye and damages the optic nerve.

 How is glaucoma diagnosed?

 Glaucoma is usually diagnosed by an optometrist or ophthalmologist.
 These are people specially trained to provide care for eyes.
 He or she will give you a complete eye exam, including tests that can diagnose glaucoma.
 The tests include:

 - Visual acuity test: This measures how well you see at different distances.

 - Visual field test: This measures your peripheral vision.

 - Dilated eye exam: This allows your eye doctor to examine your retina and optic nerve for signs of damage or other eye problems.